ua-datalab/R_intro/README.md

 Please use a combination of the apply function and indexing to:

-calculate the mean inflammation for patients 1 to 5 over the whole 40 days calculate the mean inflammation for days 1 to 10 (across all patients). calculate the mean inflammation for every second day (across all patients).
+1. calculate the mean inflammation for patients 1 to 5 over the whole 40 days

+2. calculate the mean inflammation for days 1 to 10 (across all patients)

+3. calculate the mean inflammation for every second day (across all patients)